 Camera framing is one of the most powerful ways to convey a lot of information about whatever you’re shooting.
-In this blog post, I’ll explain why it’s important to think about framing, why it’s overlooked, and list some of the story-telling benefits good framing can have for you.
+In this blog post, I’ll explain why it’s important for a camera operator to think about framing, why it’s overlooked, and list some of the story-telling benefits good framing can have for you.

 Often when people start with video, they plonk the camera down and stand in front of it, and they’re so focused on the content and the message that that’s all they’re thinking about.
 But you can make choices about how you want to frame it up.